 Best Rocket League Settings: Controller And Camera

 It can be quite a rough ride getting used to Rocket League.
 The complex game has many skill ceilings for players to break through.
-From getting to grips with the car handling, learning your first aerial, or connecting your first flip reset, there are always new things to learn and master, all of which require the best Rocket League settings.
+From getting to grips with the Rocket League car handling, learning your first aerial, or connecting your first flip reset, there are always new things to learn and master.
+All of these moves require the best Rocket League settings.

 - Ever fancied going mobile?
 Here's all you need to know about the Rocket League Sideswipe Ranked System.

-Best Rocket League Settings: Controller Deadzones
+Best Rocket League Controller Deadzone Settings

 Kicking things off, if you're going to get comfortable with Rocket League, you'll want to optimise the best controller settings.
 This will allow you to have the ideal movement sensitivity and deadzones to make your Rocket League gameplay as smooth as possible.